elf4j/elf4j/README.md

 #### Severity Level

-If a Logger instance is obtained via the `Logger.instance()` method, then the default severity level of such instance is decided by the Service Provider implementation.
-If a Logger instance is obtained via one of the fluent-style `at<Level>` methods, then its severity level should be as requested.
+If a Logger instance is obtained via the `Logger.instance()` static factory method, then the default severity level of such instance is decided by the _service provider_ implementation.
+If a Logger instance is obtained via one of the `Logger.at<Level>` instance factory methods, then its severity level should be as requested.

 #### Lazy Arguments